-The Scheme's exposure to interest rate risk arises from cash and cash equivalents, which earn/charge a floating rate of interest.
+The Scheme's exposure to interest rate risk is limited to its cash and cash equivalents, which earn/charge a floating rate of interest.

 (iii) Price risk

 Price risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market prices (other than those arising from interest rate risk or currency risk).